Link199292/auto-mining/readme.md

 The script is compatible with **lolminer** and **t-rex**.
 It run properly on **Windows** only.
 In this file you are going to find a python dictionary which contains 6 keys:

-- **'start_gas_threshold'**, it accepts an integer value which defines the threshold after which the miner starts.
+- **'start_gas_threshold'**, it accepts a numerical value which defines the threshold after which the miner starts.
-- **'stop_gas_threshold'**, it accepts an integer value which defines the threshold after which the miner stops.
+- **'stop_gas_threshold'**, it accepts a numerical value which defines the threshold after which the miner stops.
-- **'wait_time_inactive'**, it accepts a numerical value (better if integer), which defines how much time the script should wait for each gas value check (in seconds), when miner is OFF.
+- **'wait_time_inactive'**, it accepts a numerical value, which defines how much time the script should wait for each gas value check (in seconds), when miner is OFF (I suggest to put an integer to get a better progress bar visualization).
-- **'wait_time_active'**, it accepts a numerical value (better if integer), which defines how much time the script should wait for each gas value check (in seconds), when miner is ON.
+- **'wait_time_active'**, it accepts a numerical value, which defines how much time the script should wait for each gas value check (in seconds), when miner is ON (I suggest to put an integer to get a better progress bar visualization).
 - **API**, it accepts an API token from https://etherscan.io/apis#gastracker, you could try to put 'YourApiKeyToken', but this way you have some time limitations.
 - **gas_oracle**, you have 3 options: 'SafeGasPrice', 'ProposeGasPrice', 'FastGasPrice' to choose from.